-His interests include all therapeutic endoscopy, colonoscopy and balloon enteroscopy, wireless capsule endoscopy and inflammatory bowel disease (IBD).
-His research interests include techniques for the diagnosis and treatment of small-intestinal disease and ulcerative colitis.
-He is a lead investigator in a trial of the role of exercise in Crohn's disease and is a co-investigator into the genetics of IBD.
+Dr Anderson's key areas of expertise include IBD, all therapeutic endoscopy, colonoscopy and balloon enteroscopy, wireless capsule endoscopy.
+His particular interests with regards to research include approaches for diagnosing and treating small-intestinal disease and ulcerative colitis.
+Most notably, Dr Anderson was the lead investigator on a recent clinical trial investigating the role of exercise in Crohn's disease and is also investigating the role of in IBD.

 Much of the patient feedback Dr Anderson receives praises his caring yet professional approach when it comes to managing patients.
 He is also passionate about medical education and sharing his medical skills and expertise with the next generation of doctors.